gaehlerm/SoftwareEngineering/README.md

 	return true
 ```

 Though the question is how to pass the `is_sleeping` and `is_eating` functions into the `can_fight` function.
 Anyway, we have seen some approaches how to deal with nested `if/else` clauses.
-There is frequently no perfect solution, but at least we can improve it compared to the initial code.
+There is frequently no perfect solution, but at least we have improved it a lot compared to the initial code.

 ### Naming

-Naming becomes less hard if you follow the following rules:
+Naming becomes less hard (I would love to write "easier", but it's never easy...) if you follow the following rules:
+- The name is a summary of what is going on inside the function.
+- There is no hidden behavior inside a function.
+- There is no unexpected behavior inside a function.
 - The function body is one level of abstraction lower than the function name.
-- The name is a summary of what is going on inside the function.
-- There should never be any unexpected behavior inside a function that could confuse the reader of the code.
-- There should not be any hidden behavior inside a function.

 The following function clearly has a side effect: